JQub/StableQ/_pages/grant.md

 ### Eligibility

-* Undergraduate / graduate students, or PhD holders within 3 years
+* Undergraduate / graduate students
 * Must register and attend Q-CORE onsite (proof of registration required at reimbursement stage)
 * One application per person; duplicate funding from other sources is discouraged